SBDS — Solo Brands, Inc.

 5. Notable Q&A Insights

-- Market Share Performance: Solo Stove has seen a decline in unit market share but maintains higher average order values (AOV).
-Chubbies has gained market share with new product introductions.
+- Market Share Performance: Solo Stove's market share has declined, but at a higher average order value (AOV).
+Chubbies gained market share with new product introductions.

-- New Product Contribution: Approximately 25% of Q4 sales came from new products, indicating strong initial reception and potential for future growth.
+- New Product Performance: Approximately 25% of Q4 sales came from new products, indicating strong reception and potential for future growth.